 Malgorzata Sypien, M.D., FAAFP, Integrative Family Practice, Chicago IL

 Please remember that plants are not the only creatures capable of photo-synthesis.
 We are too.
-Plants make carbohydrates out of sunlight, whereas we make Vitamin D. Vitamin D is absorbed through the skin and then sent to the liver and kidney for “processing.”
-As long as those organs are working fine, and as long as our skin receptors can absorb sufficient quantities of direct sunlight, our bones get nourished, our hearts get nourished, our immune systems get supported.
-But if any of these parts is not working properly…
+Plants make carbohydrates out of sunlight, whereas we make Vitamin D. Vitamin D is absorbed through the skin and then sent to the liver and kidney for processing.
+As long as those organs are working fine, and as long as our skin receptors can absorb sufficient quantities of direct sunlight, our bones get nourished, our hearts get nourished, and our immune systems get supported.

 Am I getting adequate Vitamin D from sunlight?
 Am I living in a geographical area of low light?
 Do I rarely go outside?
-Or am I preventing absorption through the skin by use of “sunblocks”, (many of which also contain carcinogenic ingredients)?
-Or are my liver and kidney not functioning well enough to process the Vitamin D I receive through the skin?
-Yes, many common medications can do this: just chalk it up to “side-effects”.
+Am I preventing absorption through the skin by use of “sunblocks”, (many of which also contain carcinogenic ingredients)?
+Are my liver and kidney not functioning well enough to process the Vitamin D I receive through the skin?

 How Do I Know If I Am In A High Risk Group?